 The Wall Street Journal – The number of Americans working solely from home has at least doubled, and possibly tripled, since before the pandemic.
 Reference: The Wall Street Journal | Christopher Mims, July 25, 2020.
 Visit this online item here.

 There are many reports like this on the web.
-There’s no doubt, working from home, turbocharged by COVID-19, is on the rise.
-The big unknown is how many Wofomers like working from home, and how many will want to continue working from home, once the pandemic has eased. wofome will explore these questions in future posts.
+There’s no doubt, remote working, turbocharged by COVID-19, is on the rise.
+The big unknown is how many Wofomers enjoy working remote or from home, and how many will want to continue this, once the pandemic has eased. wofome will explore these questions in future posts.
 It’s an evolving situation.

 Our current categories

-These are the current work-from-home categories that we are covering.
-Check them out here.
+These are the current remote working categories we cover.
 Can you suggest any others?